PCT “your name”

 Volunteers receive a monthly allowance in local currency that is sufficient to live at the level of the local people.
 The allowance covers food, housing, household supplies, clothing, transportation to and from work, utilities, recreation and entertainment, and incidental expenses.
 Peace Corps Volunteers are expected to live at a level that is comparable with that of their host country counterparts.
 The Peace Corps discourages Volunteers from supplementing their living allowance with funds from home.
 However, Volunteers often wish to bring additional money for vacation travel to other countries.
 For this, credit cards and traveler’s checks are preferable to cash.
 If you choose to bring extra money, bring the amount that will suit your own travel plans and needs.

-Social ActivitiesTogolese are extremely social, and most social activities center around community events.
-Various ceremonies and “fêtes” are held throughout the year and Volunteer attendance is always well appreciated.
-In addition, Volunteers get together on different occasions, even if it is just for a regional meeting.
+Social ActivitiesTogolese people are extremely social, and most social activities center around community events.
+Various ceremonies and “fêtes” are held throughout the year and Volunteer attendance is always appreciated.
 Your social life will be as busy as you care to make it.

 Dress, appearance, and cleanliness are of great importance in the West African concept of professionalism.
 While a “relaxed” or disheveled appearance may be an expression of individuality in the United States, in Togo it is viewed as demeaning and disrespectful.
 People’s appearance indicates their own status and demonstrates their level of respect for those they encounter.
 You will be required to dress appropriately, professionally, and respectfully once posted to your assigned community as well as during pre-service training.
 Wearing revealing clothing and/or dressing in an unkempt manner can diminish the respect community members have for you and can make your work much more challenging.